Conducting Opportunities

 Application packet must include:

-• Links to Video of yourself conducting (both performance and rehearsal).
-Include at least three contrasting works or excerpts that best demonstrate your conducting and rehearsal technique.
-Videos should be approximately 20-30 minutes in length and posted on an accessible site such as a Google shared drive.
+- Links to video of yourself conducting (both performance and rehearsal).
+Include at least two contrasting works or excerpts that best demonstrate your conducting and rehearsal technique.
+Videos should be 12-15 minutes in length and posted on an accessible site such as a Google shared drive.

 Applicants should send their application electronically to: